andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     object called ForgottenPassword.
 This object is instantiated and called on by a controller
 *   Most important: Service objects do one thing, and one thing only
 *   Benefits:
-    1)  Service objects show what an application actually does
+    1)  Service objects show what an application actually does;
     2)  Controllers and models shrink, and also become much cleaner.
 This is important, because these tend to get very bloated and messy as an application grows
     3)  They are easy to test